Assisted Living

 Who can deduct memory care expenses from their taxes?

-If a senior residing in a memory care facility is paying for their own care, then the qualifying expenses can be deducted on their taxes.
+If a senior residing in a memory care facility is paying for their own care, then the qualifying expenses can be deducted from their taxes.
 In this case, the filing process will likely be overseen by their financial power of attorney (POA) or tax professional if they have cognitive decline.

 • The family member must not be a dependent of another taxpayer.